 It’s no secret that good hygiene is the key to a lifetime of good dental health.
 However, despite a lifetime’s worth of experience, many of us don’t do as good of a job at keeping our smile’s healthy as we should.
-Today, we examine a few of the commonly overlooked tenants of a good hygiene routine, and how you can improve your routine to reduce your risks of experiencing dental health issues.
+Today, we examine a few of the commonly overlooked tenants of a good hygiene routine, and how you can improve your routine with better flossing techniques to reduce your risks of experiencing dental health issues.

 Brush twice, floss once: the golden rule of dental health.
 And yet it seems every annual cleaning finds you renewing your promise to be a better, more consistent flosser.
 Perhaps if you knew why flossing was so crucial to the health of your teeth and gums, you might find the motivation to keep follow through with your good intentions.

 Why is flossing crucial to healthy teeth and gums?

 Flossing does something brushing can’t do alone, which is reach the surfaces between teeth, at the gum line and behind hard-to-reach molars.
 The reason you want to you clean these areas is because left-over plaque (gooey bacteria) builds up and creates a opportunity for infection to occur.
 Flossing also stimulates the gums, which have many tiny blood vessels that carry nutrients to the tooth root.
 Massaging the gums by brushing and flossing increases circulation, resulting in strong teeth.

 Yes Flossing is Important!!